phatblat/SwiftHub/README.md

 # SwiftHub

 An SDK for the GitHub API.
+If you're looking for an officially supported library, check out [Octokit](https://octokit.github.io).

 _This repo is a work-in-progress.
 Features of the GitHub API will be listed once they have been implemented._